A home energy efficiency assessment is valuable for anyone looking to reduce their energy bills.

-Should you buy a heated towel rack?
+Should you buy a heated towel rail?
 Everything you need to know

 Whether you’ve got a large bathroom or a small ensuite, heated towel rails come in a range of styles and sizes to suit every space and budget.
-And the best bit?
-The toasty heating tool can be a surprisingly energy efficient solution to your damp towel dilemma.
+They’re also relatively cost effective to run and can be a good alternative to warming and drying wet towels in a conventional clothes dryer.

 How do heated towel rails work?